OldBeafantles/Discord-bots-stuff/README.md

 I code when I have time and motivation, so I don't know when will I upload new stuff.

-I managed to do create these things thanks to RedBot's community and Pantoufle, a big up to them (There are also some parts that I took from Pantoulfle's work ^^)
+I managed to do create these things thanks to RedBot's community and Pantoufle, a big up to them (There are also some parts that I took from Pantoulfle's work for the war cog tournament system ^^)